cloudforet-io/api-doc/content/en/monitoring/v1/Note.md

 bookFlatSection: true
 ---
 # [Note](#Note)
-desc: A Note is a comment on an Event, and is used for incident management.
+A Note is a comment on an Event, and is used for incident management.

 >  **Package : spaceone.api.monitoring.v1**